 ECON 375 Law and Economics

+This is the suggested plan of study to graduate in four years with a bachelor's degree in Economics.
 This plan assumes the student has not completed three years of foreign language in high school.

 If you have questions, send an email to Department Chair Dr. Jim Bang.